 “I don’t have the time.”
 “When am I suppose to find time to do all this?”
 “I am going to need more time.”

-Therefore the solution is more time.
+Therefore for many the obvious solution is more time.

 I don’t have the time to do this… so giving people the time is the right solution?

 Messages go back to “management” that lack of time is the problem and if only they would provide more time the the problem would be solved.
 The management response, as expected would usually be there is no extra time.

 That isn’t too surprising, as the detail is missing, the benefits.
 We also need to recognise that using learning technologies is not the only demand on time.
 The “management” will receive multiple requests for “more time”.